 Identification tags worn by Union soldiers during the Civil War.

 Two Civil War bullets that collided in mid-air.

 Civil War surgical kit.
-The saws in this kit were used to preform amputations.
+The saws in this kit were used to perform amputations.